Canadian diamonds

-Canadian diamonds are diamonds which have been mined in any one of the Provinces and territories of Canada.
-Diamond-rich areas weren't commercially extracted in Canada until the early 1990s.
+Canadian diamonds are diamonds which have been mined in any one of the provinces and territories of Canada.
+Diamond-rich areas were not commercially extracted in Canada until the early 1990s.
 For the first 60 years of the 20th century, diamonds originated from kimberlite pipes and alluvial deposits in places such as Africa and some from South America.
 Later, diamond discoveries were made in the Soviet Union (now Russia).
-Since the 1990s, major diamond discoveries were made and mining operations began.
-Canadian diamonds play a large role in the world market of diamonds.
+Since the 1990s, major diamond discoveries have been made and mining operations have begun.

-During the year 2017, Canadian mines produced 23 million carats of diamonds, valued at $2.6 billion.
-Russia, Botswana, Canada, Democratic Republic of the Congo, and Australia produce over 80% of the world's diamonds.
-As of 2002, Canada is currently the seventh most important diamond producer by weight and fifth by value.
+Canadian diamonds play a large role in the world market.
+In 2019, Canadian mines produced 18.6 million carats of diamonds, valued at $2.25 billion.
+As of 2019, Canada is currently the world's third largest producer of diamonds by both value and volume.
+Russia, Botswana, Canada, the Democratic Republic of the Congo, and Australia together produce over 80% of the world's diamonds.

 History of mining

 The Northwest Territories (NWT) has had a long history with resource extraction, from the fur trade to the Klondike gold rush and mineral production.
-For the last 60 years, the Northwest Territories has turned from hunting land into large scale- resource extraction, such as diamond mining.
 It was not until 1991 that diamonds were officially discovered by non-indigenous people, specifically, by two geologists named Chuck Fipke and Stewart Blusson.
-This discovery lead to the first diamond mine in the NWT in 1998 called Ekati and initially operated by BHP Billiton.
-Later in 2003, Rio Tinto's Diavik Diamond Mine went into commercial production.
-Later, DeBeers opened the Snap Lake mine in 2008.
-(It closed in 2016.)
-Not only did the three mines makes large income, it created many jobs for the Indigenous, approximately 28% of Indigenous were employed by either mines.
+This discovery led to the first diamond mine in the NWT in 1998, a mine called Ekati that was initially operated by BHP Billiton.
+In 2003, Rio Tinto's Diavik Diamond Mine went into commercial production.
+Later, DeBeers opened the Snap Lake mine, which operated from 2008 to 2016.
+The three mines had a significant impact on both the regional economy and local Indigenous populace, with approximately 28% of the NWT's Indigenous community employed there.

 During the 19th century, approximately 200 small diamonds had been found across the United States, mostly in Brown and Morgan counties in Indiana.
 In January 1906, George F. Kunz speculated that these diamonds were glacial erratics that had been transported from an unknown site in Canada.

-Chuck Fipke and Stewart Blusson are credited with the discovery of the first diamond mines found in Canada in the mid 1990s.
-The first diamond rich area they discovered was in Point Lake, but it was quickly determined to be an uneconomical piece of land.
-Its find though, resulted in the largest diamond staking rushes in the history of mining.
-This massive search resulted in the discovery of the Ekati Diamond Mine which is home to 156 kimberlite pipes.
-Fipke and Blusson still share a 20% ownership of the mine, and since its discovery and start of operation in 1998, Ekati has produced over 40 million carats of diamonds.
+Chuck Fipke and Stewart Blusson are credited with the discovery of the first diamond mines found in Canada in the mid-1990s.
+The first diamond-rich area they discovered was in Point Lake.
+Unfortunately, it was determined that this area was not economically viable for further development.
+However, its discovery resulted in one of the largest diamond-staking rushes in mining history.
+This massive search resulted in the discovery of the Ekati Diamond Mine, which is home to 156 kimberlite pipes.
+Fipke and Blusson still share a 20% ownership stake in the mine, and since beginning operations in 1998, Ekati has produced over 40 million carats of diamonds.
 The discovery and later success of this diamond mine caught the attention of other major mining operations, and more massive mines were opened and fully operational within 10 years.